ekourtakis/rush/README.md

 ### Testing

-Unit tests are located at the end of source files; integration tests are in `tests/`.
+Unit tests are either located at the end of source files or in the module folder (e.g., tests for `src/core.rs` are within `src/core/tests.rs`).
+Integration tests are in `tests/`.

 Run all tests: